Eight Meaningful Ways to Celebrate Hanukkah

 • The 1.5 million lights of Winterlights will be enhanced with special food and beverage elements.
 Sample a one-of-a-kind Holiday tasting experience including latkes (potato pancakes) and sufganiyot (jelly donuts).

-• Advanced tickets required.
+• Advance tickets are required.

 Leave a Comment